jameshodgson72/Credit-Card-Fraud/README.md

 - Correctly encoding date and datetime fields.
 - Converting currency amounts into numeric fields.
 - Converting "Yes/No" flags to binary for modelling purposes.
-- Re-naming columns for clarity and easy of use.
+- Renaming columns for clarity and ease of use.

 The 3 data files containing user, card and transaction information were joined together using the user id and card number fields.